Redpanda UIRedpanda UI

 Use the add command to add components and dependencies to your project.

-You can add as many components as you want, eg:
+You can add as many components as you want:

 update